top of page

 • Compliance monitoring

-This model spans the whole recruitment life-cycle (from position approval to its marketing; candidate selection, assessment, and interviewing; offer management and total or partial onboarding).
-Consequently, the RPO consultants master the tactical day-to-day recruitment challenges, starting with managing and administrating workforce planning and requisitions, and including direct contact with the hiring managers.
+This model spans the whole recruitment lifecycle (from position approval to its marketing; candidate selection, assessment, and interviewing; offer management and total or partial onboarding).
+Consequently, the RPO consultants master the tactical day-to-day recruitment challenges, starting with managing and administrating workforce planning and requisitions and including direct contact with the hiring managers.

 Evidently, for such a set-up to be viable from a financial and organizational perspective, the contract between the RPO provider should span over a few years.

-One of the most significant, and often overlooked advantages of this model is that the client company benefits from the talent pool, intelligence, sourcing, and candidate marketing capabilities of the RPO provider.
-The provider has, as in the case of Serendi, multiple offices, geographically diverse, which enables it to be close to candidate pools.
-As an example, IT specialists are hard to source in Western Europe but plentiful in Central and Eastern European countries.
-But if you are located in London, how do you go about approaching them in Belgrade, Sofia, or Prague?
-That’s where the regional offices and market knowledge of your RPO provider come into play: they are at home almost everywhere!
-They can rely on offshore sourcing specialists who are constantly scanning the market to attract and engage the right candidates for open positions.
-The client also benefits from digital talent sourcing, talent communities, hiring metrics, and recruitment under its brand name, including best practices and regular reporting.
+One of the benefits of recruitment process outsourcing is global reach.
+Clients can rely on offshore sourcing specialists who are constantly scanning the market to attract and engage the right candidates for open positions.
+The client also benefits from digital talent sourcing, talent communities, improved hiring metrics, and recruitment under its brand name, including best recruitment practices and regular reporting.
 The cost of this set-up is shared by the other clients of the RPO provider.

-Model 2: Shortlisting
+RPO Model 2: Talent Sourcing

-As the name alludes to, the shortlisting model covers the first part of the recruitment process, the talent attraction part.
-It is mainly used by organizations with an HRBP[2] structure (including the talent acquisition responsibility for the HRBPs), or used by smaller organizations and fast-growing start-ups with an HR generalist function.
+It is mainly used by organizations with an HRBP[1] structure (including the talent acquisition responsibility for the HRBPs), or used by smaller organizations and fast-growing start-ups with an HR generalist function.

 The external talent acquisition partner - the RPO provider - takes care of the external positions for which it sources, screens, and qualifies candidates with a pre-assessment, generally a telephone or video interview.
 It then delivers a shortlist of the most suitable candidates.